-Primary Sense ensures that the reports generated support actionable, evidenced based care in general practice.
-Medication safety alerts link to optimising care reports for patients.
+ensures that the reports generated support actionable, evidence based care in general practice.
+Medication saftey alerts link to optimising care reports for patients.
 The system highlights potential quality and safety of care issues for your clinical consideration as well as linking to recommended interventions in a seamless way.

-is fully automated and can be tailored by the individual user, with the ability to opt patients in and out their request.
+is fully automated and can be tailored by the individual user, with the ability to opt out patients at their request.

 Timely and Convenient

 The pseudonymised data is collected from your practice by Primary Sense™